CHOSEN TO RULE (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 It may be true that we are the generation of which the Lord Jesus spoke when He stated that many who are last (in time?) will be first (in the Kingdom?—Matthew 19:30).

-This shall be written for the generation to come: and the people which shall be created shall praise the Lord.
+This will be written for the generation to come, that a people yet to be created may praise the LORD.
 (Psalms 102:18)

 We have been chosen to be alive in this hour so we may respond to God in the fullness of overcoming vigor.
 Such a response on our part will cause Satan to be cast out of the heavens, and the salvation and power, and the Kingdom of our God and the authority of God’s Christ, to be revealed.